fluttermelbourne/meetup/README.md

 # Flutter Melbourne

 Flutter Melbourne is a group that meets regularly to work on and discuss all things Flutter.
-We are your 'in person' channel for all things going on in the Flutter world and Melbourne spacifically.
+We are your 'in person' channel for all things going on in the Flutter world and Melbourne specifically.

 * [Wiki](https://github.com/fluttermelbourne/meetup/wiki) - here we post things like shared code, slide packs, examples and longer content